 1. Adjusting Preferences

 If your users have control over volume settings, brightness, or other preferences on your website, include a microinteraction.
-A small logo that animates or moves along with users while they adjust levels is a nice way to interact with your users.
+A small logo that animates or moves along with users while they adjust levels is an excellent way to interact with your users.

 Image: Volume Control Micro Animation by Nick Buturishvili